Aerospace & Defense Visa Sponsorship Jobs in Arkansas

 COMPENSATION AND BENEFITS:

-The compensation for this position typically falls between $29.00 and $37.31 per hour.
-This position is eligible for overtime.
-This position may be eligible for shift differential.
+The compensation for this position typically falls between $70,738.00 and $94,502.50 per year.
+This position is not eligible for overtime under FLSA guidelines.
 Note, the final compensation offered to a successful candidate will depend on several factors that may include but are not limited to the type and years of relevant experience, Falcon-specific experience, relevant education/certifications, geographic location, and shift.

 Our total compensation package also offers comprehensive healthcare coverage (Medical/Prescription, Dental, Vision), HSA and FSA options, 401k Plan with Company Match, Life Insurance, Disability Benefits, Supplemental Insurance, Group Legal, Paid Time Off, Tuition Reimbursement, Employee Discounts and much more.